 The National WWII Museum

 The whole family can find inspiration in timeless stories of sacrifice and resilience.
 With new safety procedures in place, including timed ticketing, and reduced capacity to enable social distancing, enhanced cleaning and more, we’re ready to welcome you back safely.
-Now is a great time to see what TripAdvisor calls the #1 attraction in New Orleans, the #3 museum in the United States, and the #8 museum in the world!
+Now is a great time to see what TripAdvisor calls the #1 attraction in New Orleans!

 Skip the line with our new print at home tickets!
-Due to current capacity restrictions, pre-purchasing tickets for your desired time is strongly recommended.
+Pre-purchasing tickets is strongly recommended.

 Hours and Information

 The Museum is open early at 8:30 a.m. daily on December 26–31.

 Museum Exhibits and Museum Store